CCI-Tools/cate/README.md

     $ cate-webapi-start --port 9090

 Then open Cate App in a browser and enter the URL `http://localhost:9090`.
-Press the "Cate Stand-Alone Service" button above.
+Press the "Cate Stand-Alone Mode" button above.
 This will launch the Cate App in stand-alone mode.

 Use CTRL+C or the command